 2. Smear something tasty inside

-Once you have your container, smear something tasty around the edges of the container.
+Once you have your container, smear something tasty around the edges of it.
 Suggestions could be:

 canned cat or dog food

 As long as it is safe for dogs to eat, and your dog likes to eat it, the options here are endless.

 A small plastic container with canned puppy food pressed along the bottom to create a tasty layer.